Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Holly from Richardson, TX

 I personally like to use buttery flavored cooking spray.
 I've heard it may be sprayed on popcorn or veggies for a buttery (but less fatty) flavor.
-There is also an olive oil spray.
-Wonder if a combo of them would get the result you seek.
-Guess experimenting in the kitchen is the answer.
-Enjoy!

 How about butter flavoring/extract?
 It's really good to add a rich buttery flavor to all kinds of dishes and baked goods, so it might be worth a try.
 I'm an Independent Watkins Associate, and Watkins is known to have one of the largest selections of extracts and flavorings (some of the more interesting ones being Cherry, Mango, Orange, Peach, Peanut Butter, Raspberry, and Strawberry).
 Of course our Double-Strength Vanilla is the most popular (specially formulated with a low-alcohol content, so the flavor doesn't bake or freeze out).